smkang96/smkang96.github.io/_pages/teaching.md

 nav_order: 5
 ---

+## Giving Lectures

-While Ph.D. students usually don't teach students in Korea, I've was able to substitute for my PI while he was away for unexpected and unavoidable reasons.
+While Ph.D. students usually don't teach students in Korea, I was able to substitute for my PI while he was away for unexpected and unavoidable reasons.

 Specifically, I've given substitute lectures (in English) on: